Malvina Major

-Dame Malvina Lorraine Major (born 28 January 1943) is a New Zealand opera soprano.
+Dame Malvina Lorraine Major (born 28 January 1943) is a New Zealand operatic soprano.

 Early life and family

 Major was born in Hamilton on 28 January 1943, the daughter of Vincent and Eva Major.
 She grew up in a large musical family, and as a child she performed at various concerts, singing mainly country and western pop and music from the shows.
 She received her first classical training in 1955, from Sister Mary Magdalen at Ngāruawāhia, north of Hamilton.
 Sister Febronie continued with her voice training and Sister Liguori gave her piano tuition.
 As her potential blossomed, Major began travelling weekly to Ponsonby in Auckland, where she received further tuition from Dame Sister Mary Leo at St Mary's College.
 Sister Mary Leo was internationally recognised for having some of the country's best known singers, including Kiri Te Kanawa.

 In 1965, Major married Winston William Richard Fleming, and the couple had three children.
 Fleming died in 1990.